 If a parent has had legal responsibility for a child taken away from them by the Family Court, it is usually because it is not in the best interests of the child to allow that parent to care for the child.
 In this situation, a claim for payment by a parent who abducted the child should be rejected.

-Details of a claim for payment made by an abductor must be referred to the FAO Privacy and Access Information Team in NSO.
+Details of a claim for payment made by an abductor must be referred to Centrelink Privacy and Access Information Team in NSO.

-Under no circumstances can information about the new applicant be released to the losing carer.
-Normal privacy requirements apply for both the previous and new applicant except for the release of information in the public interest.
+Under no circumstances can information about the new individual be released to the losing carer.
+Normal privacy requirements apply for both the previous and new individual except for the release of information in the public interest.

 Act reference: FA(Admin)Act section 166 Offence: offering to supply protected information, section 168 Disclosure of information by Secretary